peymanx/peymanx/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on SECRET
 - 🌱 I’m currently learning HOW TO LIVE
 - 📫 How to reach me: me@peymanmajidi.ir
-- ⚡ Fun fact: **⚠️ If Github close my account again I will switch to Gitlab 4 ever**
+- ⚡ Fun fact: **If Github close my account again I will switch to Gitlab 4 ever**